LazDM53/ai-se_project_flashcards/README.md

 ---

-## Recent Updates
+🔧 Recent Updates

-- Added **open deck view** for browsing cards inside a deck
-- Implemented **practice mode carousel with flip functionality**
-- Built **fully responsive layout** (mobile + desktop)
-- Refactored carousel using **CSS Grid**
+Added open deck view for browsing cards inside a deck Implemented practice mode carousel with flip functionality Built fully responsive layout (mobile + desktop) Refactored carousel using CSS Grid
-- Fixed event duplication issues in carousel
+Fixed event duplication issues in carousel
-- Improved routing and navigation handling
+Improved routing and navigation handling
-- Added mobile UI enhancements (floating buttons, footer behavior)
+Added mobile UI enhancements (floating buttons, footer behavior) 🆕 New Updates (API + Architecture Refactor)
+Added new deck creation feature, allowing users to create flashcard decks dynamically through a form Integrated a remote REST API, enabling full CRUD operations (create, read, delete decks) Implemented error handling using modal dialogs, improving UX by displaying validation and API errors without breaking the UI Replaced static/local data with server-synced deck storage Added full JSDoc documentation across all major functions for improved readability and maintainability ⚠️ Error Handling

+The application now includes a modal-based error system that displays user-friendly messages when:

+Invalid JSON is submitted in the deck creation form Deck validation fails (name, structure, or card format issues) API requests fail (fetch, create, or delete operations)

+This ensures the app remains stable and user-friendly even when errors occur.

+🌐 API Integration

+This project now communicates with a remote backend API to:

+Fetch all flashcard decks
+Add new decks to the database
+Delete existing decks permanently

+All changes are reflected in real time and persist across page reloads.

+📖 JSDoc Documentation

+All major functions in the codebase are fully documented using JSDoc, including:

+Function descriptions
+Parameter types
+Return types

+This improves maintainability, scalability, and readability of the project.

 ---